-With property portals saying recent months have featured the fastest moving markets in their lifetime and many estate agents say they have been busier than ever, there is an expectation that property prices will continue to rise long into the summer.
+With property portals saying recent months have featured the fastest-moving markets in their lifetime and many estate agents saying they have been busier than ever, there is an expectation that property prices will continue to rise long into the summer.

 The housing market is red hot according to experts